Ten Things To Know About Travel To CubaApril 9, 2019

-CUBA CANDELA’s private custom tours for individuals (couples and families) are conducted under the “support for the Cuban people” travel authorization and will not be impacted by the elimination of group people-to-people travel announced on June 4, 2019.
-A typical trip with CUBA CANDELA directly supports more than thirty private sector Cuban entrepreneurs.
+Cuba Candela tours for individuals (couples and families) are conducted under the “Support for the Cuban People” travel authorization.
+A typical trip with Cuba Candela directly supports more than thirty private sector Cuban entrepreneurs.

 Now is the best time in history to visit Cuba!
 Confusion about U.S. travel rules has led to a reduction in crowds, while accommodation, infrastructure and service have improved.

 Here are ten things you must know before traveling to Cuba:

 #1.
 The most common travel authorization (“travel license”) is “support for the Cuban people” for individual travelers

 American travel to Cuba must fall under one of twelve authorized categories.

 The “people-to-people” travel license had previously been utilized for group tours with a U.S. company.
 That license was eliminated on June 5, 2019, and can no longer be used.